iwan0129/Youtube-Converter/README.md

 Start the program.<br>
 Once the program outputs to enter url copy the url of the youtube video and paste in.<br>
-Then press enter and wait for the audio to be downloaded<br>
+Then press enter and wait for the program to convert the video<br>

 ## Roadmap